IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 tr -d '\n' <password.txt >.strippedpassword.txt && mv .strippedpassword.txt password.txt
 ```

-# 2. Create Services and Deployments
+# 2. Create Services and deployments for WordPress and MySQL

-# 2.1 Using MySQL Container
+### 2.1 Using MySQL in container

 > *Note:* If you want to use Bluemix Compose-MySql as your backend, please go to [Using Bluemix MySQL as backend](#21-using-bluemix-mysql-as-backend).